LovelaceSquare/lovelacesquare/Codes/LALS/README.txt

 # LALS

-Local Asymmetric Least Squares baseline correction with interval-specific asymmetry and smoothing parameters.
+Local Asymmetric Least Squares baseline correction with interval‑dependent parameters.
+The signal is divided into user supplied regions and each region can have its own asymmetry level and smoothing strength.
+Outside those regions a global Whittaker smoother is applied.
+This flexibility lets you aggressively remove background around broad peaks while preserving narrow features elsewhere.

 ## Inputs
 - `y` (vector): 1‑D signal to correct.